mjones-fs/ArmisUpload/SECURITY_IMPROVEMENTS.md

 - CWE-434 (Unrestricted Upload of File with Dangerous Type)
 - CWE-209 (Information Exposure Through Error Messages)

+## Recent Updates

+### Multiple Scan Types Support (Current)
+**Location**: `server.js:399`

+- Updated scan endpoint to trigger multiple security scan types:
+  - **SCA** (Software Composition Analysis)
+  - **SAST** (Static Application Security Testing)
+  - **Config** (Configuration Analysis)
+  - **Vulnerability Analysis**
+- **Security Assessment**: ✅ No security vulnerabilities introduced
+- All scan types are properly validated and sent as array parameters

 ## Conclusion

 All critical and high-severity vulnerabilities identified in the security audit have been addressed.
 The application now implements comprehensive input validation, file upload security, security headers, and rate limiting.
+The application triggers multiple security scan types for comprehensive analysis.

 For production deployment, additional authentication/authorization and CSRF protection should be implemented.
+See the latest Security Audit Report for detailed recommendations.